Tree Removal Cost

 Garden Waste Removal Cost

-However, this isn't always the case - so it's important to clarify this when getting a quote from a tree surgeon.
+However, this isn't always the case, so it's important to clarify this when getting a quote from a tree surgeon.

 Gardening Cost

 When getting a tree in your garden removed, you may also be interested in getting some other gardening work done simultaneously.
+Gardening costs vary depending on the scope of the work you're getting done.

 The actual cost you pay will depend on several factors - including the type of work being completed, the amount of work that needs to be done, the ease of access, and your location in the UK.